 Groundwater in Jefferson County

-One hundred years ago, underneath the Old Opera House in Charles Town, locals and tourists danced the night away beside a crystal-clear lake inside a cavern filled with orchestral tones.
+One hundred years ago, underneath the “New” Opera House in Charles Town, locals and tourists danced the night away beside a crystal-clear lake inside a cavern filled with orchestral tones.
 Today, the Lakeland Caverns cave is quiet, all entries sealed off from the public.
-The only physical connection to the community above is through surface waters, flowing into the cave’s once-pristine underground lake through a network of faults and fractures.
+The only physical connection to the community above is through surface waters, flowing into the cave’s once-pristine, now fouled underground lake through a network of faults and fractures.

 The connection between groundwater quality and surface activity is undeniable but often underappreciated.
 Out of sight and out of mind.
 But after every hard rain, every winter snowstorm, every spring flood — all that water has to go somewhere.
 Most of the time, it goes into the ground.
 Like a sponge, the earth slowly absorbs surface waters along with car oil, pesticides, fertilizer runoff, and industrial contaminants.
 When surface waters scour clean our streets, those contaminants have to go somewhere too.